rustytrim/Discord.JS-Bot/README.md

 # Discord.JS-Bot
-Just a public source code of a discord bot that I will code o_o
+Just public source code of a discord bot that I will code o_o